Guilford County Deputies Searching For Missing 15-Year-Old

-The Guilford County Sheriff’s Office is looking for a missing and possibly endangered 15-year-old by the name of Samuel Juergen.
+GREENSBORO, N.C. — The Guilford County Sheriff’s Office is looking for a missing and possibly endangered 15-year-old by the name of Samuel Juergens.

 He is described as being 6'2" and weighing 150 pounds.